trieshasonarkar1224/Golf-Game--Using-Python-/README.md

-# Golf-Game--Using-Python-
+# Golf-Game-Using-Python ⭐
 <di>

-This is a 9 hole 2D golf game created using pygame.
+ ⭐ This is a 9 hole 2D golf game created using pygame.

 # Requirements
 - Python 3.x